How to Mock-up a Picture Book

 Why Make a Dummy?

 Picture books combine text and words in a short 32 page book.
-The structure is so unusual, that you need a dummy to refine and polish your text.
+The structure is so unusual, that you need a mock-up or a dummy to refine and polish your text.
 It can tell you which section of text is too long, let you look at pacing of the story across the pages, help you spot needless repetitions and much more.

-How to Make a Dummy
+How to Mock Up a Picture Book

-2. Number the pages in the bottom corners, if you wish.
+3. STAPLE.
+NUMBER.
+Staple the pages in either a portrait or a landscape orientation, your choice.
+Number the pages in the bottom corners.
 It will begin with a single right-hand page as page 1, and end with a single left-hand page as page 32.

-USE THE DUMMY TO REVISE
+EVALUATE: USE THE DUMMY TO REVISE

 Here are some things you might notice: